nickjevershed/Reportermate-Lib/README.md

 Templates
 -----------

 Reportermate uses the handlebars template language to define the analysis of the dataset, and how the results should be rendered into text.
+The template functions are the key to generating your text results.

+*Template function definitions and examples coming soon...*